ppy/osu-wiki/news/2025/2025-06-05-osulazer-updates-june-5-2025.md

 ### Other

 - **A new "Tachyon" release stream has been added.** This is the equivalent of the "cutting edge" release stream from osu!(stable), but on osu!(lazer).
-With "Tachyon", you will be able to play on all pre-release versions of the game, and the devs are recommending you give it a try if you have been experiencing stutters on osu!(lazer).
+With "Tachyon", you will be able to play on pre-release versions of the game, and the devs are recommending you give the current one a try if you have been experiencing stutters on the "lazer" release stream.
 - **Plays with non-default mod configurations are now clearly displayed.** This means if a user set a score with the Classic mod, but disabled the "classic note lock" option, a new cog icon will appear on the top left of the mod icon.
 Hovering over the mod icon also gives more specific details.

 ![](/wiki/shared/news/2025-06-05-osulazer-updates-june-5-2025/non-default-mod-config.png)